Your browser version is no longer supported. Please consider updating.

 Rent a studio on an off-peak day.

-Leasing when the studio rent is low is one way to reduce your budget; ask the property owner about off-peak prices to be sure.
+Leasing when the studio rent is low is one way to reduce your budget; ask the property owner about off-peak rates to be sure.
 Weekdays tend to be low-rate days; the same is true for winter months.

 Can you rent equipment?